-Based on an analysis of Goal 2, the following changes will be made for the 2022-2023 LCAP year.
+Based on an analysis of Goal 2, the following changes will be made for the 2023-2024 LCAP year.

-- Action 2.3 will be retired due to being completed, we will instead move toward creating/building a student/parent center on campus where families and/or students have a privet place to meet with staff members (i.e. Social Worker, Americorp, Psychologist...) - Action 2.5 we will be adding this action to provide more adult supervision during unstructured time.
+- Action 2.3 will be retired due to being completed, we will instead move toward creating/building a student/parent center on campus where families and/or students have a privet place to meet with staff members (i.e. Social Worker, Americorp, Psychologist...) - Action 2.6 we will be adding this action based on feedback from our stakeholders to help provide safe, clean, and updated play areas for our students and families.